cortes-ciriano-lab/savana/README.md

 ## Run SAVANA

-After installing, SAVANA can be run on Nanopore data with a minumum set of arguments:
+After installing, SAVANA can be run on long-read data with a minumum set of arguments:
 ```
 savana --tumour <tumour-file> --normal <normal-file> --outdir <outdir> --ref <ref-fasta>
 ```

 This will call somatic SVs.
-To compute copy number abberations, you must provide a phased VCF for the germline sample (generated using whatshap - see [Generating Phased VCFs](#generating-phased-vcfs)).
+To compute copy number aberrations, you must provide a phased VCF for the germline sample (generated using whatshap - see [Generating Phased VCFs](#generating-phased-vcfs)).
 Then, to call both SVs and CNAs you can run savana with:
 ```
 savana --tumour <tumour-file> --normal <normal-file> --outdir <outdir> --ref <ref-fasta> --phased_vcf <vcf-file>
 ```